otema666/discord-token-login/README.md

-# discord-token-login
+# Discord token login by otema
-Simple discord login with token for chrome
+Simple discord login with token for chrome.
+To load in just run LOGIN direct access.